Neko 0.9.99

 The main way of obtaining a .nmsh is converting a Nek5000 .re2 mesh file using the rea2nbin utility.
 Nek5000, in turn, has several converters among its tools, such as gmsh2nek.
 The latter is also available under the contrib directory in Neko.
 The workflow is thus to export your mesh into a format, which can be converted to .re2, and then convert the .re2 to .nmsh.
 Of course one can also use native Nek5000 tools to produce the .re2, such as genbox.
 In the future, native support for other formats than .nmsh will be added for convenience.

 It should be noted, that the .re2 format allows to store boundary conditions.
 This is relevant for users that have old Nek5000 cases, who wish to convert them to Neko.
-Boundary condition is converted and used by Neko, and for these boundaries one does not need to provide information in the boundary_types keyword in the case file.
-This is why in some of the examples, boundary_types is only filled for some of the boundaries.
-However, since this feature complicates the code and leads to somewhat confusing case setups, it is planned to deprecate it at some point.
-Note that periodic boundaries are also directly encoded into the mesh file, and this will remain so in the future.
+Boundary conditions are not converted by Neko as such, but the faces where they were applied are saved into regular boundary zones.
+The relevant conditions should then be prescribed in the case file as usual.
+Note also that periodic boundaries are directly encoded into the mesh file, and this will remain so in the future.

 Three-dimensional field output